We all know that we should listen more and talk less.

 We all know these things, yet we are all guilty of formulating an answer before others are finished talking.
 We are all guilty of cutting people off.
 We all continue to focus on selling our agenda before even considering the perspective of others.

-We all have read countless articles about how to be better listeners, but if you are anything like me, you still struggle with the topic.
+We have all read countless articles about how to be better listeners, but if you are anything like me, you still struggle with the topic.

-This article is intended to serve as a reminder for myself, and others, of quick-win tips to be a better, more engaged, listener.
+This article is intended to serve as a reminder for myself, and others, of quick-win tips to be a better, more engaged listener.

 “I like to listen.
 I have learned a great deal from listening carefully.
 Most people never listen.”